Alex loves writing about WWE and critiquing their major shows.

 Kick-Off Match: Elias vs. Apollo Crews

 In this throwaway match, two guys who both badly need the win duke it out.
 I can't help but think about how both of these guys have opposite skills: Crews is a great worker with so-so mic skills.
-Elias is a great talker but a...
-I'll say serviceable worker.
+Elias is a great talker but only a serviceable worker.

 While I feel like this match may have had a little more momentum if it happened about a month ago, this was still a solid effort from both men.
-There was some back and forth action from both men, including Jason Jordan getting that impressive Double Northern Lights.
+There was some good back and forth action, including Jason Jordan getting that impressive Double Northern Lights.

 Bo Dallas and Curtis Axel distracted the ref during Jordan's pin attempt.
 Miz gained the Skullcrushing Finale for the duke.
 After the match, Jordan cut a promo.
-And... well, it's an improvement over (cringe) his first Raw promos.
-But I still think someone may need to do the talking for him.
+And well, it's an improvement over his first Raw promos (cringe), but I still think someone may need to do the talking for him.

 Match rating: 3.5 stars